bocoup/web-platform-contribution-guide/src/bug-guide.rst

 :doc:`directory` contains tips on how to search for specific bugs.
 If you can't find a bug, report a new one!

-The bug report should say what the bug is, and what should happen instead.
+The bug report should say what the bug is, and what the expected behavior is.
 Link to the spec change pull request, if there is one, or to the relevant part of the spec.
-Link to the web-platform-tests pull request with the new tests, or to the https://wpt.fyi/ results page for the relevant test.
+Link to the web-platform-tests pull request with the new tests, or to the `wpt.fyi <https://wpt.fyi>`__ results page for the relevant test.
 See `example bug <https://bugs.webkit.org/show_bug.cgi?id=172114>`__.

 * `Report a Gecko bug <https://bugzilla.mozilla.org/enter_bug.cgi?product=Core>`__